oracle-livelabs/cloud-database-services/exadata-ocw-hol/introduction/introduction.md

 ## About this Workshop

-These labs are intended on giving you a solid foundation (or refreshing your memory) on the use of some Oracle Exadata's performance features.
+These labs give you a solid foundation (or refresh your memory) on the use of some Oracle Exadata's signature performance features.

 Estimated Workshop Time: 60 minutes